danplotkin/LSTM_Time_Series/README.md

 * Evaluation: The trained model is evaluated on a separate validation set to assess its performance.

 # Source Code
-Link to Notebook on GitHub:
+Link to Notebook on GitHub: https://github.com/danplotkin/LSTM_Time_Series/blob/main/TimeSeriesLSTM.ipynb To run in Google Colab, refer to the link below: